nabilanavab/ilovepdf/README.md

      ◍ /cancel - deletes the current queue
      ◍ you can Rename your pdf at the time of /generate
           - /generate name     {pdf with your name}
-          - /generate id       {pdf with your id}
+          - /generate          {pdf with your id}
           - /generate FileName {pdf with file name}
-           By Default: your pdf FileName = your ID
       ◍ /id to get your id

-## PDF to images
+<h3 align="center">PDF to images</h3>

-     ◍ Unlike other bots, this bot extract images from your pdf files without converting the entire pdf to pages.. always shows 100% speed 🥳
+     ◍ Unlike other bots, this bot extract images from your pdf files without converting the entire pdf to pages..So always shows 100% speed 😉

-     Below feature has been removed for some reasons..

      ◍ You can also fetch a single image or a list of images from any part of your pdf
      ◍ Sequence will be considered
-     ◍ For better quality images bot support sending images as documents (files)
+     ◍ For better quality images, bot support sending images as documents (files)

-<b>This bot is using a different protocol for uploading
+<em align="center">This bot is using a different protocol for uploading
-the extracted PDF-images ..</b>
+the extracted PDF-images..</em>

-## Files to PDF
+<h3 align="center">Files to PDF</h3>

      In addition,
      ◍ About 40+ popular file formats can also be